Old pattern (redundant):

 Port

-The port with position and direction transformed.
+The port with position and direction transformed into world space for the requested copy.

 functo_ref() -> CellRef